webscape-entertainment/firefox-tv-unoffical/README.md

 > ⚠️ Firefox has ended support for Amazon Fire TV.
-This app tries to do its work, but it is unoffical
+This app tries to do its work, but it is unoffical.

 Down bellow is original README: